NIEM/NIEM.github.io/reference/specifications/ndr/index.md

 - Can constrain cardinality for specific requirements
 - Can serve as the core schematic definitions of an IEPD.

-### Conformant Schema Document Set (SET)
+### SET

-A Conformant Schema Document Set (SET) is a single conceptual XML schema that represents the sum of the rules and definitions defined within a collection of NIEM REF and EXT XML schemas, such as an IEPD.
+A **Conformant Schema Document Set** (SET) is a single conceptual XML schema that represents the sum of the rules and definitions defined within a collection of NIEM REF and EXT XML schemas, such as an IEPD.

 {:.features}
 - Conceptual artifact for collection of schemas